 Our dentists are specially trained to detect dental problems early.
 This is why it’s important to see your dentist every six months for regular exams and cleanings.
 If you’re a parent of a young child, we recommend that you familiarize your child with the dentist office as early as possible.
 This will make going to the dentist less stressful.
 We begin to see children as early as 3 years old.
 It will also help ensure that any dental problems present will be identified early and treated accordingly.

-If you would like to set up an appointment for yourself or your child, please contact us at our Brandywine, Hockessin, Middletown, Newark, Wilmington, or Millsboro, DE office.
+If you would like to set up an appointment for yourself or your child, please contact us at our offices in Brandywine, Hockessin, Middletown, Newark, Wilmington, Millsboro, or Pediatric office in Newark, DE.
 We look forward to seeing you soon!